RaviKMalhotra/CCSP/Domain 6 - Legal, Risk and Compliance/Domain 6 Important Questions 2.md

 D	is	incorrect	because	on-demand	self-service	pertains	to	the	ability	of a	cloud	customer	to	automatically	request	and	provision	resources within	a	cloud	environment,	without	having	to	involve	the	staff	of	the cloud	provider.
 Although	this	may	factor	into	the	ability	of	a	cloud customer	to	allocate	additional	resources	to	accommodate	an eDiscovery	order	fulfillment,	it	would	not	be	a	substantial	factor	in	it.

-### Qustion # 22 - Which	type	of	PII	will	often	have	public	disclosure	requirements	for	anycompromise	of	personal	data?
+### Qustion # 22 - Which	type	of	PII	will	often	have	public	disclosure	requirements	for	any compromise	of	personal	data?
 A.	Contractual
 B.	Jurisdictional
 C.	Regulated